-EDIT: For an updated list of IMDB Message Board alternatives go to the Movie Forums: Which Is Best? blog.
+UPDATE: For an updated list of IMDb Message Boards alternatives go to the Movie Forums: Which Is Best?

-Film Forums began life with the intention of becoming a full fledged alternative to the IMDB Message Boards which closed on 20th February 2017.
-We were all set to archive all of those boards (quite an undertaking!) and establish an IMDB Message Boards alternative website when a suitable replacement for the IMDB movie forums was unearthed, the appropriately named MovieChat.org
+Film Forums began life with the intention of becoming a full fledged alternative to the IMDb message boards which closed on 20th February 2017.
+We were all set to archive all of those boards (quite an undertaking!) and establish an IMDb message boards alternative website when it soon became apparent that there were already a suitable replacements for the IMDb movie forums such as the appropriately named MovieChat.org

-Moviechat has archived not just the IMDB message boards, but, in fact, every single page on IMDB relating to movies and tv series, along with film and tv actors and actresses pages, the famous IMDB ratings and so on.
+Moviechat, for example, has archived not just the IMDb message boards, but, in fact, added every single page on IMDb relating to movies and tv series, along with actors’ pages.

 That’s right.
 Every.
 Single.
 Board.
 Millions of entries salvaged.